Symbiotic-Dynamics/policy-cards/README.md

 > This repository is provided for research and illustrative purposes only.
 > It is **not certified or warranted for use in any operational, medical, financial, or safety-critical system**.
 > No liability is accepted for any loss, damage, or consequences arising from its use.
-> No affiliation, approval, or endorsement by NIST, ISO/IEC, the European Union, or any regulator is implied by references to their frameworks or tokens.
+> No affiliation, approval, or endorsement by NIST, ISO/IEC, the European Union, or any regulator or institution is implied by references to their frameworks or tokens.
+> All examples mentioned are fictitious.
 > See [DISCLAIMER.md](./DISCLAIMER.md) for full terms.